 UBC's Commitment to Wellbeing

-Now I ask each of you to join me in helping UBC become a health-and wellbeing-promoting university by seeking opportunities to work with each other, the community, and government to advance this important priority. - Professor Santa J. Ono, President and Vice-Chancellor
+Now I ask each of you to join me in helping UBC become a health-and wellbeing-promoting university by seeking opportunities to work with each other, the community, and government to advance this important priority. - UBC's 15th President and Vice-Chancellor, Dr. Santa Ono